stormpath/stormpath-documentation/source/saml_idp_guides.rst

     For now we will enter dummy data here, and then return later to input the actual values.

 #.
-For both the "Single sign on URL" and "Audience URI", enter in the dummy value ``http://example.com/saml/sso/example-okta-com`` then click **Next** at the bottom of the page.
+For both the "Single sign on URL" and "Audience URI", enter in the dummy value ``http://example.com/``

+#.
+For the "Name ID format" select "EmailAddress".

+#.
+Click **Next** at the bottom of the page.

 #.
 On the "Feedback" page, select **I'm an Okta customer adding an internal app** and **This is an internal app that we have created**, then select **Finish**.